Comprehensive Guide to Factor Analysis

 Transform raw data to written interpreted APA formatted results in seconds.

-Eigenvalues and Factor Scores
+Eigenvalues and Factor Scores:

 • Factor Scores: These scores, which can be standardized, represent the estimated scores of each observation for the factors and are used for further analysis.
 They essentially provide a way to reduce the dimensionality of the data set while retaining as much information as possible.

-Determining the Number of Factors
+Determining the Number of Factors:

 • Kaiser Criterion: An eigenvalue greater than one suggests that the factor should be retained.

-• Variance Extraction Rule: Factors should explain a significant portion of the variance, typically set at a threshold of 0.7 or higher.
+• Variance Extraction Rule: Factors, therefore, should explain a significant portion of the variance, typically set at a threshold of 0.7 or higher.

-Rotation Techniques to Enhance Interpretability
+Rotation Techniques to Enhance Interpretability:

 Rotations in factor analysis, whether orthogonal like Varimax and Quartimax or oblique like Direct Oblimin and Promax, help in achieving a simpler, more interpretable factor structure.
-These methods adjust the axes on which factors are plotted to maximize the distinction between factors and improve the clarity of the results.
+These methods adjust the axes on which factors are plotted to maximize the distinction between factors and as a result, improve the clarity of the results.

-Assumptions and Data Requirements
+Assumptions and Data Requirements:

 • Statistical Assumptions: There should be no perfect multicollinearity among variables, and while the model assumes linearity, nonlinear variables can be transformed to meet this requirement.